 A tennis court requires 1000 m² [Editor's note: 600 to 700 m² without the surroundings] and my father only had 300, so he made a smaller court.
 In Acapulco he had a lot of friends and he suggested they come and try it and they liked it right away.
 This is how they set about building tracks at home.
 It's a very social sport, you can play as a family, the people watching enjoy it.

-At first, he would never have believed that the padel can become an international sport.
+At first, he would never have believed that padel could become an international sport.
 For him it was a game to have fun with friends and family.
-He realized the magnitude it was taking twenty years later.
-My mother took the sport to Argentina and my father's friends to Spain.
-In the 80s, when he saw that people were starting to like this sport, he decided to file a patent to be recognized as the inventor of this sport.
+He realized how big it was twenty years later.
+My mother had taken the sport to Argentina and my father's friends to Spain.
+In the 80s, when he saw that people were starting to like the sport, he decided to file a patent to be recognized as the inventor of the sport.”

 Paddle Corcuera